Pope John XXIII: Episcopate

 In February 1925, the Cardinal Secretary of State Pietro Gasparri summoned him to the Vatican and informed him of Pope Pius XI's decision to appoint him the Apostolic Visitor to Bulgaria (1925–1935).
 On 3 March, Pius XI also appointed him titular archbishop of Areopolis, Jordan.
 Roncalli was initially reluctant about a mission to Bulgaria, but he soon relented.
 His nomination as apostolic visitor was made official on 19 March.
 Roncalli was consecrated a bishop by Giovanni Tacci Porcelli in the church of San Carlo al Corso in Rome, on 25 March 1925.

 On 30 November 1934, he was appointed Apostolic Delegate to Turkey and Greece and titular archbishop of Mesembria, Bulgaria.
 He became known in Turkey's predominantly Muslim society as "the Turcophile Pope".
 Roncalli took up this post in 1935 and used his office to help the Jewish underground in saving thousands of refugees in Europe, leading some to consider him to be a Righteous Gentile (see Pope John XXIII and Judaism).
 In October 1935, he led Bulgarian pilgrims to Rome and introduced them to Pope Pius XI on 14 October.

 In February 1939, he received news from his sisters that his mother was dying.
 On 10 February 1939, Pope Pius XI died.
-Roncalli was unable to see his mother for the end as the death of a pontiff meant that he would have to stay at his post until the election of a new pontiff: she died on 20 February 1939, during the nine days of mourning for the late Pius XI.
+Roncalli was unable to see his mother at the end as the death of a pontiff meant he had to stay at his post until the election of a new pontiff: she died on 20 February 1939, during the nine days of mourning for Pius XI.
 He was sent a letter by Cardinal Eugenio Pacelli, and Roncalli later recalled that it was probably the last letter Pacelli sent until his election as Pope Pius XII on 2 March 1939.
-Roncalli expressed happiness that Pacelli was elected and, on the radio, listened to the coronation of the new pontiff.
+Roncalli expressed happiness that Pacelli was elected and listened to his coronation on the radio.

-Roncalli remained in Bulgaria at the time that World War II commenced, optimistically writing in his journal in April 1939, "I don't believe we will have a war."
+Roncalli remained in Bulgaria when World War II began, optimistically writing in his journal in April 1939, "I don't believe we will have a war."
 When the war began, he was in Rome, meeting with Pope Pius XII on 5 September 1939.
 In 1940, Roncalli was asked by the Vatican to devote more of his time to Greece; therefore, he made several visits in January and May of that year.
 He maintained close relations with the Jews and also intervened to convince Bulgaria's King Boris III to cancel deportations of Greek Jews during the Nazi occupation of Greece.